lipemat/advanced-sidebar-menu/readme.txt

 <h4>Pro Features</h4>
 * Priority support.
-* Ability to customize each page link's text.
+* Ability to customize each page's link text.
 * Number of levels of pages to show when always displayed child pages is not checked.
 * Click and drag styling for both the page and category widgets.
 * Styling options for links including color, background color, size, and font weight.